 What if I have powerful emotions I can’t control?

-This is one of the most common concerns we hear prior to a retreat – the worry that once we peel the lid back on emotions we’ve kept stored up for so long the crying won’t ever stop.
+This is one of the most common concerns we hear prior to a retreat – the worry that once we peel the lid back on emotions we’ve kept bottled up for so long the crying won’t ever stop.
 We promise you, the emotions released won’t consume you.
 More likely, they’ll bring you a sense of relief.
 And you may find that “falling apart” for a brief period of time allows you to put yourself back together in a stronger configuration.
 We are trained to help you do that, and we make sure you are in good enough emotional shape to go home.

 I have dietary restrictions.
 Can they be accommodated?

 On the registration form you will be asked if you have any food allergies, sensitivities, restrictions or preferences in your diet and our chef will accommodate them.
-We easily accommodate vegetarians, vegans, and those on gluten- and dairy-free diets.
+We can easily accommodate vegetarians, vegans, and those on gluten- and dairy-free diets.